AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-role-templates.md

    ![Create Roles Template dialog](assets/roles-template-create-dialog.png){width="400"}

+1. Click **[!UICONTROL Create]**.

+### Add the template roles

+After you create the template, it opens in the workspace and you are prompted to define the roles.
+The first role card is displayed by default.

-1. Add a rule for each role that you want to define for the template.
+1. For the first role card, define the role properties.

    * Choose the **[!UICONTROL Buying group role]** from the list.